Anemia is a medical condition characterised by a deficit of red blood cells or hemoglobin within them, leading to insufficient oxygen in the body.

 Add to this, supplementation with vitamin C, which is a powerful activator of iron absorption and even has the potential to reverse the inhibitory effect of the above-mentioned substances (calcium, tannins, phosphate).
 Diet-wise, you can find vitamin C in kiwi fruit and oranges, or add a little parsley to your dishes (11).

 The cooking method used can also affect a food’s iron content.
-Steaming or cooking at low temperature, for example, helps to maximise the preservation of a food’s nutrients including its iron content (12).
+Steaming or cooking at low temperatures, for example, helps to maximize the preservation of a food’s nutrients including its iron content (12).

 It’s essential to have a blood test before considering iron supplementation.
 Excess iron in the body can be harmful to health and may damage several organs (the liver, brain, joints, etc).

-But once iron deficiency has been clearly identified, you can you explore safe and effective iron supplements.
+But once iron deficiency has been clearly identified, you can explore safe and effective iron supplements.

 Conversely, ferrous bisglycinate (try the product Iron Bisglycinate) is very well-tolerated and offers optimal bioavailability (14).
 This is because it has a low molecular weight and no ion charge, thus reducing interactions with other nutrients.